cherez/seaslug/README.md

 db.save()
 ```

-Rows can be deleted witH destroy()
+Rows can be deleted with destroy()

 ```
 row.destroy()
 ```

-Database migrations are automatic; When you connecrt a database, if the current schema doesn't match the old, data will be imported:
+Database migrations are automatic; When you connect a database, if the current schema doesn't match the old, data will be imported:
 * If a column exists with no column of the same name before, it is initialized as blank.
 * If a column exists with the same name as a previous column, the new value is set to equal the old
 * If a column does not exist when it previously did, it is dropped.